SAP/ui5-tooling/docs/pages/Workspace.md

        	- path: ../test.library
 ```

 Resolution paths will be used by UI5 Tooling to look for project dependencies.
 Any dependencies found via these paths will be used over the ones found with the regular dependency resolution mechanism.
+This includes UI5 Tooling extensions.

 Paths must point to a directory containing a `package.json`.
 UI5 Tooling will attempt to find a UI5 project here.
 However, if the `package.json` contains a [`workspaces`](https://docs.npmjs.com/cli/v8/using-npm/workspaces), or equivalently, `ui5.workspaces` configuration (which overrules the first), UI5 Tooling will resolve the workspace first and attempt to find UI5 projects in the configured "npm workspaces".
 This is commonly used in mono-repos.
 An example can be found in the [OpenUI5 repository](https://github.com/SAP/openui5/blob/b4267488e5d3546de4cd9577ccac4208482d71e0/package.json#L130-L132).